Helios113/helios113.github.io/content/post/first-published-article/index.md

     - Announcements
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---
 I got my first ever publication out.
+Avaialbe for free as a preprint at [eprints](https://eprints.gla.ac.uk/304810/) or published at (IEEE)[https://ieeexplore.ieee.org/document/10231075].
+Please cite the IEEE version 😁.